zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 One of the ways to get better at speaking is to play games that encourage you to think and synthesize on your feet.
 There are games that you can play to get better at this.
 [Ultraspeaking](https://app.ultraspeaking.com/games/dashboard) has games like this.
 ---
-# Turn on your camera, and speak for 3-5 minutes about anything.
+# Turn on your camera/phone, and speak for 3-5 minutes about anything.

 ???